 A tour of Yaxcopoil will reveal that it is one of the few haciendas that has been maintained in its original condition.
 The spaces and furnishings that were used during the late 19th century are presented realistically, giving the visitor the effect of stepping back into history.
 Here you will find antiques, machinery and other typical articles used during the hacienda’s period of splendor.

 The main building (casa principal) contains large lounges and drawing rooms, spacious corridors with high ceilings, and extensive gardens with varieties of colors and exuberant vegetation that create a unique and incomparable atmosphere.
 The original European furniture hints at the wealth and tastes of a bygone era.

-The reception room is presided over by two oil paintings showing Don Donaciano Garcia Rejon and his wife Doña Monica Galera, who acquired the hacienda in 1864.
-Since then the estate has been passed down through the generations to its present owner, a descendant of Don Donaciano and Doña Monica.
+The reception room is presided over by two oil paintings showing Don Donaciano Garcia Rejon and his wife Doña Maria Galera, who acquired the hacienda in 1864.
+Since then the estate has been passed down through the generations to its present owner, a descendant of Don Donaciano and Doña Maria.
 The office contains books, maps, documents, and other collections that form part of the archives of Yaxcopoil’s administration over the years.